ElektraInitiative/puppet-libelektra/README.md

     }
     ```

-  For further check plugins see the Elektra
+  For further plugins see the Elektra
   [plugin documentation](https://www.libelektra.org/plugins/readme).

   Note: for each 'check/xxx' metadata, required by the Elektra plugins, just